Queens-Physics/qexpy/docs/plotting.rst

 The Plot Object
 ---------------

-Plots created with QExPy are stored in a variable like any other value.
+:py:class:`Plots` created with QExPy are stored in a variable like any other value.
 This variable can then be operated on to add or change different aspects of the plot, such as lines of fit, user-defined functions or simply the colour of data point.
 To choose which plot engine is used by the